Abstract representations of events arise from mental errors in learning and memory: Measuring higher-order network effects

-\textbf{Modular-lattice effect.} We next measure the modular-lattice effect (Fig. 2b) using a mixed effects model of the form `$RT\sim \log(Trial)*Stage + Target + Graph + (1 + \log(Trial)*Stage + Graph \,|\, ID)$', where $Graph$ represents the type of transition network, either modular or lattice.
-This mixed effects model is summarized in Supplementary Tab.
-2, reporting a 31 ms increase in reaction times in the lattice graph relative to the modular graph (Fig. 2b).
+We next measure the modular-lattice effect (Fig. 2b) using a mixed effects model of the form `$\text{RT}\sim \log(\text{Trial})*\text{Stage} + \text{Target} + \text{Recency} + \text{Graph} + (1 + \log(\text{Trial})*\text{Stage} + \text{Recency} \,|\, \text{ID})$', where Graph represents the type of transition network, either modular or lattice.
+Note that we only include Graph as a fixed effect because the corresponding mixed effect is not statistically significant.
+The mixed effects model is summarized in Supplementary Table 2, reporting a 23 ms increase in reaction times in the lattice graph relative to the modular graph (Fig. 2b).
+This result is measured from the reaction time data for the 72 subjects that observed random walks in both the modular and lattice graphs.